 - It also not violative of Article 14 as it is based on reasonable classification.

-- The Apex Court has held that S.433-A has been enacted by the Parliament under aegis of Entry 2 of List III of the Seventh Schedule r/w.
+- The Apex Court held that the Parliament enact S.433-A under the aegis of Entry 2 of List III of the Seventh Schedule r/w.
 Article 246.

 Read more blogs @advocatetanwar.com